LanceMcCarthy/GoldenClouds/index.md

 ### Golden Clouds Technology Map

 The house has modern internet and security features.
 From high-speed fiber-optic internet to automated lighting that changes colors through-out the day, you can rest and/or work from paradise.
-If you're a nerd like me, here's a topological map.
+If you're curious, here's a topological map.

 ![tech map smaller](https://user-images.githubusercontent.com/3520532/173123965-d574ac07-489b-4eac-bdef-5fd4691628f5.png)